aymansayedmohamed/funda-assignment/README.md

 This application fulfills all the requirements from the original assignment:

 ✅ **Object-oriented language**: Built with C# (.NET 8.0)
-✅ **Top 10 makelaars in Amsterdam**: Generates ranking for all properties
+✅ **Top 10 real estate agents in Amsterdam**: Generates ranking for all properties
-✅ **Top 10 makelaars with gardens**: Generates ranking for properties with "tuin"
+✅ **Top 10 real estate agents with gardens**: Generates ranking for properties with "tuin"
 ✅ **Rate limiting**: Handles >100 requests per minute limitation
 ✅ **Error handling**: Comprehensive error handling and resilience
 ✅ **Readable code**: Clean architecture with clear separation of concerns